There is little doubt - South America is one of the most spectacular... may be the most spectacular continent of the world.

 - Machu Picchu - Peru, Cusco.
 One of the most spectacular archaeological sites in the world, an Inca town.
 Machu Picchu is located on rugged cliff peak and consists of extensive ruins of stone structures.
-It is believed that the town was built circa 1450 as a shelter and centre for Inca rulers - and abandoned circa 1572.
+It is believed that the town was built sometimes around 1450 as a shelter and centre for Inca rulers - and abandoned sometimes around 1572.
 Especially interesting monument here is Intihuatana - a sculpted stone, possible astronomic clock or calendar.
 Another amazing monument is a cave - Temple of the Moon in the nearby Huayna Picchu.

 Other archaeological monuments

-- Pyramids of Sun and Moon (Huaca del Sol and Huaca e la Luna) - Peru, La Libertad.
-One of the largest adobe structures in ther world.
+- Pyramids of Sun and Moon (Huaca del Sol and Huaca de la Luna) - Peru, La Libertad.
+One of the largest adobe structures in the world.
 Located in the former capital of Moche state.
-Built circa 450 AD.
+Built around 450 AD.
 Pyramid of Sun initially was 50 m tall, now 41 m tall.

 - Historic Centre of Ouro Preto – Brazil, Minas Gerais.
-Former colonial mining town, founded in late 17th century and renovned due to beautiful Barocco architecture and well preserved historic centre.
+Former colonial mining town, founded in the late 17th century and renowned due to beautiful Baroque architecture and well preserved historic centre.

 - Pelourinho (Historic centre of Salvador de Bahia) – Brazil, Bahia.
 Large historic centre of the first capital of Brazil in 1549 – 1763, built on the upper side of a high cliff overlooking the Bay of Todos de Santos.
-Old city has retained its 16th century planning, contains numerous valuable historical buildings – churches, palaces.
+Old city has retained its planning from the 16th century, contains numerous valuable historical buildings – churches, palaces.

 - Quito, historical centre - Ecuador, Pichincha.
 One of the best preserved and most interesting historical city centres in Americas.
 The city is founded in 1535 in its current location.
 Contains more than 130 monumental buildings, rich with art values and some 5,000 listed buildings.